Recovery of Future Data via Convolution Nuclear Norm Minimization: Experiments

 \subsection{Video Completion and Prediction}

-We create a $50\times50\times62$ video consisting of a sequence of $50\times50$ images patches quoted from the CDnet 2014 database~\citep{cdcnet2014}, see Figure~\ref{fig:highway:all}.
-We first consider a completion task of restoring the video from some randomly chosen entries.\footnote{In this case, the time-dimension of videos should be treat in the same way as the non-time dimensions.} To show the advantages of the proposed methods, we include for comparison three tensor completion methods, including Tensor as a Matrix (TaM)~\citep{Candes:2009:math}, Tensor Nuclear Norm Minimization (TNNM)~\citep{tc:tpami:2013:ye} and Mixture of Low-Rank Tensors (MLRT)~\citep{tc:arxiv:2010:ryota}.
+We create a $50\times50\times62$ video consisting of a sequence of $50\times50$ images patches quoted from the CDnet 2014 database~\citep{cdcnet2014}, as demonstrated in Figure~\ref{fig:highway:all}.
+We first consider a completion task of restoring the video from some randomly chosen entries.
+To show the advantages of the proposed methods, we include for comparison three tensor completion methods, including Tensor as a Matrix (TaM)~\citep{Candes:2009:math}, Tensor Nuclear Norm Minimization (TNNM)~\citep{tc:tpami:2013:ye} and Mixture of Low-Rank Tensors (MLRT)~\citep{tc:arxiv:2010:ryota}.
 As shown in Figure~\ref{fig:highway:acc}, $\mathrm{DFT}_{\ell_1}$ dramatically outperforms all competing methods that utilize (Tucker) low-rankness to approximate the structure of videos.
 But $\mathrm{DFT}_{\ell_1}$ is further outperformed distinctly by CNNM ($13\times13\times13$); this confirms the benefits of controlling the kernel size.

 We now consider a forecasting task of recovering the last 6 frames from the former 56 frames.
 Similar to the experimental setup of Section~\ref{sec:exp:uni}, the LSTM network used here also contains 4 layers.
 The number of input units and LSTM hidden units are 2500 and 500, respectively.
 Table~\ref{tb:highway} compares the performance of various methods, in terms of PSNR.
 It can be seen that TaM, TNNM and MLRT produce very poor forecasts.
 In fact, all the methods built upon Tucker low-rankness may use zero to predict the unseen future entries.
 As shown in Figure~\ref{fig:highway:res}, $\mathrm{DFT}_{\ell_1}$ owns certain ability to forecast the future data, but the obtained images are full of artifacts.
 By contrast, the quality of the images predicted by CNNM is much higher.